 We start the steps of setting up the UFW firewall by updating the Debian repository:

 sudo apt update

-Debian does not include the UFW firewall by default, so you need to install the UFW firewall using the apt command:
+Debian does not include the UFW firewall by default, so you need to install ufw debian 11 using the apt command:

 sudo apt install ufw

 After installing UFW, it is time to enable it, but before enabling UFW, you need to make some settings.